dronetag/drone-scanner/docs/build.md

 - [SlidingUpPanel](https://pub.dev/packages/sliding_up_panel)
 - [Flutter Bloc](https://pub.dev/packages/flutter_bloc) - business logic components
 - [Permission Handler](https://pub.dev/packages/permission_handler) - managing system permissions
+- [csv](https://pub.dev/packages/csv) - for exporting aircraft data in csv format

 ## Google Maps

-The application uses [https://mapsplatform.google.com](Google Maps Platform).
-In order for it to work, you need to obtain your [https://developers.google.com/maps/documentation/javascript/get-api-key](API key).
-In Google Maps API console, allow android and ios API.
+The application uses [Google Maps Platform](https://cloud.google.com/maps-platform/).
+In order for it to work, you need to obtain your API key.
+In [Google Developers Console](https://console.cloud.google.com/), enable API for each platform.
+To enable Google Maps for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
+To enable Google Maps for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".

+For more details, see [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started).

 In the project folder, duplicate files *android/app/src/main/AndroidManifest.example.xml * and *ios/Runner/AppDelegate.example.swift*, remove the *.example* suffix.
 Paste your key to both files.
 Then create a file *google_map_api.json* in *assets/config*, see example file to see the required structure.